inmanta/inmanta-core/docs/language.rst

 A Relation is a bi-direction relation between two entities.
 Consistency of the double binding is maintained by the compiler: assignment to one side of the relation is an implicit assignment of the reverse relation.

 Relations are defined by specifying each end of the relation together with the multiplicity of each relation end.
-Each end of the relation is named and is maintained as a double binding by the Inmanta runtime.
+Each end of the relation is named and is maintained as a double binding by the compiler.

 Defining relations between entities in the domain model::